 Spiritual Advisor: Fr.
 Connor President: Don Dunlap Conf.
 Vice President: Ken Kalisek

 Treasurer: Mary Anne Classen Secretary: Angela Bailey Vogel

 We have a total of 12 members

-Meetings are held at North American Martyrs Church, in the Family Room on the 2nd and 4th Wednesday of each Month at 6:00pm
+Meetings are held at North American Martyrs Church, in the ART Room on the 2nd and 4th Wednesday of each Month at 6:00pm.

 National Council of the United States Society of St. Vincent de Paul:

 For more information, contact Mary Anne Classen or call the Parish Office.